P-1B A Member of an Internationally Recognized Entertainment Group

 Essential Support Personnel

-- A statement describing the support person’s prior and current essentially, critical skills and experience with the P-1 entertainment group
+- A statement describing the support person’s prior and current essentially, critical skills, and experience with the P-1 entertainer(s)

 - A copy of a written contract between the employer and the support person or a summary of the terms of the oral agreement under which the support person will be employed